 Gunnison Ranchland Conservation Legacy exists to serve landowners in the conservation easement process.
 A nonprofit 501(c)(3) organization, GRCL works on behalf of conservation-minded landowners to place conservation easements on lands in the Gunnison Valley.

 helping landowners assess their needs and future plans.

 finding an appropriate land trust.

 completing legal and technical aspects of the transaction.

-Over the last 22 years, GRCL has helped families preserve more than 30,000 acres of ranchland.
+Since 1995, GRCL has helped families preserve more than 50,000 acres of ranchland.

 Conserve Ranchlands.
 Preserve Ranching.

 Consider Supporting Ranchland Conservation in the Gunnison Basin

 GRCL is a 501(c)(3) nonprofit organization and contributions help us provide professional expertise to guide landowners through their conservation projects and to match grants for conservation easements.